Xinglonggou: The Hongshan site

-The Hongshan site (Xinglonggou 2 or Locality 2) is a late Neolithic settlement.
+The Late Hongshan site (Xinglonggou 2 or Locality 2) is a late Neolithic settlement, dating to about 3300 BCE.
 The site was excavated in 2003 and 2012.
 The foundations of four rectangular semi-subterranean houses and 31 storage pits were found in the 2003 excavation.
 The settlement was enclosed by a ditch.
 The artefact assemblage at the site includes pottery, lithic and shell artefacts.
-A terracotta statue was unearthed during the 2012 excavation.
+A terracotta statue dubbed the "Ancestor God of China" (中华祖神陶人) was unearthed during the 2012 excavation.
 The flora assemblage consisted mostly of nuts and fruits, yielding less millet, proportion-wise, than the early Neolithic Xinglonggou 1 site.
 The remains of acorn, Corylus heterophylla, Manchurian walnut, Pyrus betulaefolia and Prunus armeniaca were found at the site.
 Both broomcorn and foxtail millet were found at the Xinglonggou 2.

 The Lower Xiajiadian site

-The Lower Xiajiadian site (Xinglonggou 3 or Locality 3) is a Bronze Age settlement.
+The Lower Xiajiadian site (Xinglonggou 3 or Locality 3) is a Bronze Age settlement, dating to about 2000-1500 BCE.
 The site was excavated in 2003.
 The settlement was enclosed by a ditch.
 The flora assemblage at this site consists primarily of crop remains.
 Both broomcorn and foxtail millet were found at Xinglonggou 3.
 The site has yielded the earliest evidence for soybean in Northeast China.